pguti778/pguti778/README.md

 - Change Agent

 ### Current activities
-I’m currently a fulltime employee of a non-tech financial related company.
+I’m currently a lead Software Engineer at a large multinational bank.
 My main activity is to do full maintenance of several legacy applications.
 That means:
 - Add new functionality
 - Fix some legacy code
 - Running CI/CD